Guts World Tour: 2024 concerts

 For "Brutal", Rodrigo reappears after another wardrobe change, in which she follows with a performance of "Obsessed", where she plays the electric guitar herself.
-She then performs "All-American Bitch", resembling her previous performance on Saturday Night Live, and asks her fans during the middle of the song to scream out loud.
+She then performs "All-American Bitch"; in the middle of the song, she tells the audience to "think about something or someone that really pisses you off" and "scream your heart out".
 An encore begins with the performance of "Good 4 U", while Rodrigo uses a red megaphone and wears a specific iron-on T-shirt for each date, including one referencing No Doubt's "Just a Girl".
-During "Get Him Back!"; the concluding song of the show, confetti shoots up from the ceiling and the stage's lighting rigs heavily flash until turning off completely.
+During the concluding song of the show, "Get Him Back!", confetti shoots up from the ceiling and the stage's lighting rigs heavily flash until turning off completely.

 2025 concerts

-The show on the Spilled leg features a nearly identical readjusted set list spanning the majority of the Guts album, with the exception of "Making the Bed", "Logical" and "The Grudge", while permanently incorporating the deluxe track "So American".
+The shows during the tour's Spilled leg feature a nearly identical readjusted set list spanning the majority of the Guts album, with the exceptions of "Making the Bed", "Logical", and "The Grudge", while permanently incorporating the deluxe track "So American".
 The concert begins with a graphic showing Rodrigo slacklining and trying to catch a purple butterfly in front of a black background before falling off the rope, just to appear on stage to start the concert with "Obsessed" played on electric guitar.
 After performing "Ballad of a Homeschooled Girl" and "Vampire", Rodrigo welcomes the audience and proceeds to sing "Drivers License" and "Traitor" on piano.
 She then has another brief chat with the public as an introduction to "Bad Idea Right?", which is followed by "Love Is Embarrassing" accompanied by its choreography routine.

-"Pretty Isn't Pretty" continues with the set list before a full band execution of "Happier".
-Rodrigo then performs “Lacy” in the middle of the retractable circle while the dancers perform the additional choreography with long fabric ribbons surrounding the structure.
-After this, she plays "Enough For You" with an electric guitar on the middle of the stage catwalk, in which she stays to sing "So American".
+"Pretty Isn't Pretty" continues the set list before a full band execution of "Happier".
+Rodrigo then performs "Lacy" in the middle of the retractable circle while the dancers perform the additional choreography with long fabric ribbons surrounding the structure.
+After this, she plays "Enough for You" with an electric guitar in the middle of the stage catwalk, where she stays to sing "So American".
 During a musical intermission, Rodrigo introduces her band members, who abruptly start playing "Jealousy, Jealousy"; she performs the track upon a clear glass block where she writes "I ♡ U" with red lipstick.

 A second video interlude depicts Rodrigo floating underwater in the middle of a purple ocean, turning into a lavender fog that leads to "Favorite Crime".
 Transitioning to "Teenage Dream", the screens display a birthday cake burning by the candles, followed by a "Deja Vu" performance with the dancers ensemble.
 A third and final video interlude preludes the encore, where Rodrigo lights up a ring of fire around her while guitarists Emily Rosenfield and Daisy Spencer play heavy electric guitar notes on stage.
 Rodrigo reappears to sing "Brutal", "All-American Bitch", and "Good 4 U".
 The show ends with Rodrigo performing "Get Him Back!" at the top of a small tower light using the red megaphone, as confetti is being shot up from the stage and a bidding farewell from all the crew.